Analysis of non-diffusive avalanche transport of energetic particles: Definition of transport regimes

-We track the MSD for two distinct tracer populations, namely: test particles initialized in the resonant region of the HnB (form $s_{30}\simeq0.39$ to $s_{12}\simeq0.53$), and of the LnB (form $s_{12}$ to $s_{5}\simeq0.59$).
+We track the MSD for two distinct tracer populations, namely: test particles initialized in the resonant region of the HnB (from $s_{30}\simeq0.39$ to $s_{12}\simeq0.53$), and of the LnB (from $s_{12}$ to $s_{5}\simeq0.59$), thus extending the local tracer analysis in \citep{carlearo-ppcf}.
+This provides information on transport of specific resonant populations reflecting the underlying spectral features.
 In \figref{fig_msd}, we show the evolution of MSD$/\tau$ for such particles consistently with the results of the previous section.
 It emerges how the first population is characterized by diffusive transport during the post saturation dynamics, where MSD$/\tau$ reaches a constant value.
-Conversely, for the second population, for $\tau>800$ most of the sub-dominant part of the spectrum is saturated while MSD$/\tau$ continues to growth.
-This indicates a non-diffusive, and in this case super-diffusive, transport regime.
-We underline how in \cite{BB95b} the avalanche phenomena are successfully described using a pure diffusive scheme (line broadened QL model) while this analysis indicates that the domino excitation of the sub-dominant part of the spectrum is linked to a more complex transport phenomenology.
+Conversely, for the second population, for $\tau>800$ most of the sub-dominant part of the spectrum is saturated while MSD$/\tau$ continues to growth almost linearly.
+This indicates a non-diffusive, and in this case convective, transport regime.
+It is also worth stressing that, regarding the saturation time, i.e. $\tau>600$ for the HnB and $\tau>800$ (see \figref{fig_2}---A), we refer to the stage in which the majority of the modes are saturated while a negligible part of the spectrum persists in a nonlinear regime.

 In order to provide further evidence of non diffusive features, let us now analyze the particle fluxes for the ITER scenario.
-The flux divergence, i.e., $\partial_\tau f_H(s)$, is evaluated by finite differences and is represented in \figref{fig_fluxes}.
-A peaked structure with ballistic-like motion is outlined, consistently with the non-diffusive transport nature described above.
-The shifting velocity is almost constant and clearly marks a particle flux toward the edge region.
-In this respect, in \figref{fig_zoom}, we plot the FTLE contours together with the gradient of the distribution function.
-The highest peaks of the FTLE fields follow the shifting of the distribution function gradient, which results in the domino excitation of the sub-dominant part of the spectrum.

-We conclude by stressing how this complete analysis confirms and deepens the results of \cite{spb16} (and \cite{carlearo-ppcf}), underlining the non applicability of the QL theory, when addressing the sub-dominant part of the spectrum generating outer EP redistribution.
+The flux divergence, i.e. $\partial_\tau f_H(s)$, is evaluated by finite differences and is represented in \figref{fig_fluxes}.
+Transport within the plateau region, where resonances are strongly overlapped, can be reasonably described within a diffusive framework.
+In contrast, the shoulder of the distribution function appears to drift coherently toward higher $s$ values with approximately constant velocity, as clearly seen in \figref{fig_fluxes} (and also in \figref{fig_zoom}).
+The LCS analysis indicates that this behavior is due to an attractive structure that moves coherently toward larger $s$ as a consequence of the progressive destabilization of the spectrum.
+Furthermore, the elongated nature of this attractive structure is associated with a streaming motion of particles along the structure.
+Both effects are signatures of non-diffusive transport.
+This interpretation is consistent with the MSD analysis, which clearly shows non-diffusive behavior for the corresponding particle population.